 - Having doppler on

-- Deeper object (echo takes longer to return)
+- Deeper object (echo takes longer to reach object and return

 - Large sector width (more space to scan)